 We hold a number of patents relating to our component products, certain of which we believe to be important to us and our continuing business activity.
-Patents generally have a term of 20 years, and our patents have remaining terms ranging from less than 1 year to 17 years at December 31, 2023.
+Patents generally have a term of 20 years, and our patents have remaining terms ranging from 1 to 16 years at December 31, 2024.